 What are venomous pests?

 Venomous pests produce venom that they use to help paralyze the prey they are hunting or as a way to defend themselves from danger.
 The venomous pests that are most common in our area are all predators and are beneficial to the ecosystem.
 They help to control populations of nuisance insects and other small pests.
-Wasps, spiders, and scorpions are venomous pests that can be found living in the Cedar Hill area.
+Wasps, spiders, and scorpions are venomous pests that can be found living in Cedar Hill, TX & the surrounding areas.

 Scorpions are a type of arachnid.
 They have a long segmented tail that curves over their body.
 At the end of the tail is a stinger that they use to deliver painful, venom-filled stings.
 Other physical features include well-developed claws used for holding onto their prey, eight legs that help them climb and move quickly, and many eyes.

-Like scorpions, spiders are also a type of scorpion, and also, like scorpions, spiders have a less than cuddly appearance.
+Like scorpions, spiders are also a type of arachnid.
+Also like scorpions, spiders have a less than cuddly appearance.
 Spiders have two body segments, eight legs, many eyes, and a lack of antenna and wings.
 These arachnids have spinnerets that they use to produce the silk they are well-known for.
 They also have fang-like structures that are used to inject their venom.

 Wasps have a distinctive pinched waist and long thin legs that hang below their body as they fly.
 They have grayish wings and a black or brown body.
 Depending on the species, they may have yellow or orange markings.
 From the abdomen extends a smooth stinger; having a smooth stinger means they are capable of delivering multiple stings.